JavaScript is required

 Workload Management

-Employers have a responsibility under the Occupational Health and Safety Act 2004 (OHS Act) to provide and maintain a safe work environment, including providing a safe and healthy workload for Employees.
+Employers have a responsibility under the OHS Act to provide and maintain a safe work environment, including providing a safe and healthy workload for Employees.

 Employers must maintain appropriate strategies and processes to ensure employees do not have workloads which present a risk to their health and safety.